lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Stimulus/README.md

 In this method, you will have to:
 - Check the status of the "Check All" checkbox clicked.
-- If it's checked, then, let's checked all the other checkboxes
+- If it's checked, then, let's check all the other checkboxes
 - If it isn't checked, then, let's uncheck all the other checkboxes

 But how do you access all the other checkboxes in this method?
 Good question!